 (b) at the time of the acceptance, the person intends to supply goods or services materially different from the goods or services in respect of which the payment or other consideration is accepted.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (4) Strict liability applies to subsection (3)(a).

 (5) A person commits an offence if: